 Securities regulatory policies require Intermediaries to seek voting instructions from OBOs in advance of the Meeting.
 Every Intermediary has its own mailing procedures and provides its own return instructions, which should be carefully followed by OBOs to ensure that their Common Shares are voted at the Meeting.
 Most brokers now delegate responsibility for obtaining voting instructions from clients to Broadridge Investor Communications ("Broadridge"), which mails the materials for the Meeting to OBOs and asks them to return a VIF to Broadridge.
 An OBO receiving a VIF from Broadridge may use that VIF to vote Common Shares directly at the Meeting if the OBO inserts their name as the name of the person to represent them at the Meeting.
-Such Shareholder should notify its nominee of the appointment, obtain the nominee's consent to act as representative and provide instructions on how the

-Shareholder's Common Shares are to be voted.
-The nominee should bring personal identification with them to the Meeting.
+Such Shareholder should notify its nominee of the appointment, obtain the nominee's consent to act as representative and provide instructions on how the Shareholder's Common Shares are to be voted.
 The VIF must be returned to Broadridge well in advance of the meeting in order to have the Common Shares voted.